aurotripathy/bert-tf-multi-gpu/README.md

 The `nvprof` profiler reveals that a majority of time is spent primarily in `sgemm` (49.32%) and `ncclAllReduce` (17.49%) kernels.
 Other kernels excercised are, scalar product (10.28%) and  memcpy P2P/D2D (5.31%).

-Notice, there are two kinds of AllReduce kernels, ncclAllReduceKernel_sum_f32 and ncclAllReduceLLKernel_sum_f32 (low latency).
-LL means low latency kernel for small data sizes.
+Notice, there are two kinds of AllReduce kernels, `ncclAllReduceKernel_sum_f32` and `ncclAllReduceLLKernel_sum_f32` (low latency).
+LL stands for low latency for small data sizes.
 The threshold can be set via NCCL environmental variable.
 Default threshold is 32KB.

 <p float="left">
   <img src="/docs/nvprof.PNG" width="2000" />